googleapis/java-pubsub-group-kafka-connector/README.md

 ### Quickstart

-In this quickstart, you will learn how to send data from a Kafka topic to a Pub/Sub or Pub/Sub Lite topic and vice versa, using a Kafka cluster running locally in standalone mode (single process).
+In this quickstart, you will learn how to send data from a Kafka topic to a Pub/Sub or Pub/Sub Lite topic and vice versa, using Kafka Connect running locally in standalone mode (single process).

 1. Follow the [Kafka quickstart](https://kafka.apache.org/quickstart) to
    download Kafka, start the Kafka environment, and create a Kafka topic.
-   > Note: Please use the same Kafka major version as that used by the connector.
+   > Note: Please use the same Kafka API major version as that used by the
-   > Otherwise, the connector may not work properly.
-Check the Kafka version
+   > connector.
+Otherwise, the connector may not work properly.
+Check the Kafka
-   > used by the connector in [pom.xml](pom.xml).
+   > version used by the connector in [pom.xml](pom.xml).

 2. [Acquire](#acquire-the-connector) the connector jar.

 3. Update your Kafka Connect configurations.

    Open `/config/connect-standalone.properties` in the Kafka download folder.
    Add the filepath of the downloaded connector jar to `plugin.path` and uncomment the line if needed.
-In addition, because the connector is using a Kafka cluster in standalone mode, include `offset.storage.file.filename` with a valid filename to store offset data in.
+In addition, because the connector is using Kafka Connect in standalone mode, include `offset.storage.file.filename` with a valid filename to store offset data in.

 4. Create a pair of Pub/Sub or Pub/Sub Lite topic and subscription.

    - `CloudPubSubSinkConnector` and `CloudPubSubSourceConnector`